-- NOTE: If no WLANs are listed, you may be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN you want to connect to: - On the taskbar, right-click the network status icon, and then select Open Network & Internet settings. - or -
+- NOTE: If no WLANs are listed, you might be out of range of a wireless router or access point. - NOTE: If you do not see the WLAN that you want to connect to: - 1.
+On the taskbar, right-click the network status icon, and then select Open Network & Internet settings.